druidfi/stonehenge/examples/laravel/README.md

 Install Laravel application with Composer:

 ```
-$ cd examples/laravel
+cd examples/laravel
-$ make up
+make up
 ```

 Wait.
 It takes some time to load all the files etc.

-Access the site in https://laravel.docker.so/ or in https://laravel.traefik.me/
+Access the site in https://laravel.docker.so/

 ## Teardown

 You can teardown the whole example by:

 ```
-$ make down
+make down
 ```

 This will put down the container and remove the Laravel app folder.